casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/multi-sig/example.md

 </details>

-## Link the Other Accounts and Set Key Weights
+## Linking the Other Accounts and Setting Key Weights

 You can link an account and set the key weight for that account in one command.
 To do this, use the secret_key.pem file of the main account and the hexadecimal primary key of the account to link.
 An example of how the `put-deploy` command is used to link accounts and set weights, is shown here: